DeadcowDesign/lunar/README.md

 lunar
 =====

-## Introduction
+## What is Lunar?
-Lunar is a super lightweight, minimal config, framework for rapid prototyping and application development.
-It consists of the most basic functionality for creating and deploying an application, and makes minimal assumptions about the nature of the application being created.
+Lunar is an easy to use, minimal config, router/controller.
+It is designed as a skeleton or jumping off point for your own project.